CarbonLDP/carbonldp-js-sdk/docs/architecture.md

 that manage resources inside resources.

 The main registries inside the SDK are:
-  - `Registry`/`$Reistry`.
+  - `Registry`/`$Registry`.
 As explained before, the base methods of any registry.
   - `GeneralRegistry`.
-Specialized registry to work directly for a context.
+A specialized registry to work directly for a context.
   - `DocumentsRegistry`.
 The registry that the `DocumentsContext` and the `CarbonLDP` class contain, it manages the `Document` resources.
   - `Document`.
-Also a registry that stores sub-resources called `Fragments` (Named Fragments/Blank Nodes).
+Also, a registry that stores sub-resources called `Fragments` (Named Fragments/Blank Nodes).

 ## Models